cmdcolin/oddgenes/README.md

 ## Humongous CIGAR strings

-The CG tag was invented in order to store CIGAR strings longer than 64k operations, since n_cigar_opt is a uint16
+The CG tag was invented in order to store CIGAR strings longer than 64k operations, since n_cigar_opt is a uint16 in BAM.
+The CIGAR string is relevant only for BAM files, CRAM uses a different storage mechanism for CIGAR type data (e.g. the reference based compression).

 ## Interesting gene names